RawabyRahal/Portfolio/README.md

 #### Welcome to my portfolio!

-Here you will find a showcase of my latest projects, skills, and achievements in web development and design.
+Here you will find a showcase of my latest projects, skills, and achievements in web development, full-stack development, and software engineering.
 Explore my work to see how I bring innovative ideas to life through code

 ## ⚙️ Technologies Used